redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

 -   Select Start to add a node.
 From the drop-down menu select inventory sync and click on "satellite_source".
 This sets up the inventory you will use in your workflow.
 You may leave the default remaining selections and click 'select'

 -   Select Start again to add a second node.
-From the drop-down menu select template and click on 'Satellite / Publish Content View'.
+From the drop-down menu select template and click on 'SATELLITE / RHEL - Publish Content View'.
 A survey is attached to this template so you will need to select 'prompt' at the bottom and select the correct content view for the servers we will patch.
 Select the 'RHEL7' content view and click 'next'.
 You will then need to 'confirm' the preview.

 This step in the workflow adds your first job template which runs a playbook called 'satellite_publish.yml'

--   Add another node to the workflow by hovering over your 'satellite_source' inventory node and select the GREEN + icon to generate another node called 'Server / Fact Scan'.
+-   Add another node to the workflow by hovering over your 'satellite_source' inventory node and select the GREEN + icon to generate another node called 'SERVER / RHEL7 - Fact Scan'.
 This is what will scan the nodes in our Satellite inventory to check for package updates and errata.

 At this point your workflow should resemble the following:

 ![](https://lh5.googleusercontent.com/cus0Z_VD33f_uFiOEdzD9aFY1g9OoLTqnZ8MAvo_2wvlUJ0ZvtFHE_-1wQZI4Xj5xGtypizrbqOTLBiXsN8U41lL7B4qDnIznkgWAQsxKWrqVgqgD6ZUFPEzueUU0fP106UpHL5A)

 -   There are two more nodes to add to this workflow.
 Hover the Publish Content View node and select the GREEN +.
-Then click on 'Satellite / Promote Content View'.
+Then click on 'SATELLITE / RHEL - Promote Content View'.
 There is a survey attached that requires variables for content view, current lifecycle environment, and next lifecycle environment.
 For the purpose of this lab we're going to promote Dev to QA.

 -   Select RHEL7 for 'Content View'